raykin/emacs-conf/Readme.md

 9. Install load-relative.
 Reinstall some lib by el-get.
 Remove enh-ruby-mode cause it seems conflicts with color-theme.

 10. Install jade-mode manually cause package installation was failed.

+11. Merge robe-mode which install robe-mode and cleanup el-get and elpa packages.